-In January 2018 the company marked its 15th anniversary and either at the end of 2018 or the beginning of 2019, Colebrook will lend its one billionth dollar to the timeshare industry.
+In January 2018 the company marked its 15th anniversary and in 2019 loaned its billionth dollar to the timeshare industry.
 That’s quite a jump for a company that started its existence on a part-time basis in 1993 with $2,683 in capital.
 All of the company’s capital has been internally generated, which allows the partners to make decisions quickly and without outside influence.

 The partners’ experience enables them to evaluate each prospective transaction and borrower, and structure loans that mitigate risk.
 The analytical process includes a review of financial statements, evaluation of the collateral supporting the loan, and a review of the borrower’s prior history.
 Once a loan has been closed, the partners monitor the financial and collateral performance of the customer on a regular basis.